ShaunDM/starter-restaurant-reservation/README.md

 1. Run `cp ./back-end/.env.sample ./back-end/.env`.
 1. Update the `./back-end/.env` file with the connection URL's to your PostgreSQL database instance.
 1. Run `cp ./front-end/.env.sample ./front-end/.env`.
-1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.